France has become one of the most sought-after study-abroad destinations.

 (iv) Learn French and get official certification

-French is the sole language recognized as official in France.
+French is the official language of France.

 Students need to learn it to increase their job chances.
 French proficiency is a prerequisite for many jobs requiring public interaction.